highwayns/docs/docs/ja/SDKs/Terra-js/Add-modules.md

     this.apiRequester = new APIRequester(this.config.URL);

-    // instantiate APIs
+   //instantiate APIs
     this.auth = new AuthAPI(this.apiRequester);
     this.bank = new BankAPI(this.apiRequester);
     this.distribution = new DistributionAPI(this.apiRequester);
     this.gov = new GovAPI(this.apiRequester);
-    this.greeting = new GreetingAPI(this.apiRequester); // ADD HERE
+    this.greeting = new GreetingAPI(this.apiRequester);//ADD HERE
     this.market = new MarketAPI(this.apiRequester);
     this.msgauth = new MsgAuthAPI(this.apiRequester);
     this.oracle = new OracleAPI(this.apiRequester);